cchipcodes/PythonWeb/SECURITY.md

 ## Reporting a Vulnerability

+Security issues can be reported in the issues with the mention of "Security Issue" as part of the title.
 Security issues will get fixed at most 2 weeks after being spotted.